Agricultural produce market committee: Madhya Pradesh

 The Government of Madhya Pradesh has taken several initiatives so that farmers may get a better price for their produce.

 Karnataka

 The Government of Karnataka has created APMCs in many towns to enable farmers to sell their produce at reasonable prices.
-Most APMCs have a market where traders and other marketing agents are provided stalls and shops to purchase agricultural produce from farmers.
+Most APMCs have a market where traders and other marketing agents are provided stalls or godowns or shops to purchase agricultural produce from farmers.
 Farmers can sell their produce to agents or traders under the supervision of the APMC.
+There are approximately one hundred sixty two (162) Agricultural Produce Market Committee (APMC) regulated markets all across Karnataka state.
+The APMC market yard have basic amenities like refreshment room/stall ,toilet, drinking water supply.
+Some of the bigger APMC markets have bank branch, post office, cold storage facilities.Bengaluru's APMC regulated market at Yeshawanthpur is one of the largest APMC market in South India.

-Prior to 2020, farmers couldn’t sell produce outside the APMC mechanism.
+Prior to 2020, farmers could not sell produce outside the APMC mechanism.
 The APMC system made farmers vulnerable to traders' and marketing agents' price manipulations.
 The Government of India has considered improving the APMC Act to benefit all parties involved.

 In 2020, the Government of Karnataka passed The Karnataka Agricultural Produce Marketing (Regulation and Development) (Amendment) Bill, 2020, which enables farmers to trade their produce anywhere without the intervention of APMCs.
 It also allowed Food processing companies to buy produce directly from farmers.